A Systemic Map of Culture, Structure & Strategy

 Wrapped around the Core there are several coats of rock – formal arrangements that make up the “Codex” of the organization.
 Here we find statutes, configurations, strategic plans, rules and operating procedures – the hardware and operating systems that provides the more or less stable shape and profile of the organization.

 The third and outermost layer is dynamic.
 It hosts the organizational equivalents of water, organic matter and lifeforms which we may call “Organizational Behavior”.
 This surface layer interacts directly with the environment and is as much influenced by external factors as it is by the inner forces and deeper layers of the organization.
-It comprises both, people following formal routines and people “doing their thing” to form what Stacey calls the “Shadow System”3.
+It comprises both, people following formal routines and people “doing their thing” to form what has been coined the “Shadow System”(Ralph Stacey).

 The three layers are compatible with Ed Schein’s model of organizational culture: Artefacts (effects and traces of culture we find on the surface in the daily life of organizations) mostly belong to the layer of Behavior.
 Espoused Values (formal value statements and written commitments of cultural conduct) are part of the Codex.
 Underlying Assumptions (the deeper, partly unconscious beliefs and value systems) in turn lay within the organizational Core.